modernpacifist/payload-file-generator/README.md

 # python-shellcode-translator
-A command line interface script for generation of payload files with your custom payloads
+A small command line interface script for generation of files with NOP slides and your custom payloads

 Usage:
 ```